Planning Sequence Back to List

 Overview and Outcomes:

-This is a two-week Writing Root for Otto by Tomi Ungerer, in which children begin by making predictions about the story theme and events by exploring images and props from the story, such as a bear and a typewriter.
+This is a two-week planning sequence for Otto by Tomi Ungerer, in which children begin by making predictions about the story theme and events by exploring images and props from the story, such as a bear and a typewriter.
 Children eventually plan and write their own version of a historical story, using devices similar to those in the text.
 This works well as part of a curriculum topic about World War 2 (WW2) as children can use their knowledge about events to weave into setting descriptions.

 Synopsis of Text: